Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Low wave number tail of the GW spectrum from sound waves

-We see in \Fig{Delta_0_ratio} that almost all curves collapse into one, with only small deviations due to the specific spectral shape of the kinetic spectra $\zeta_{\rm K} (k)$ around their peak $k_{\rm K}^{\rm peak}$, see \Fig{kinetic_spectra}.
-In all cases, the dependence of the GW amplitude with $\delta \tfin$ can be expressed as $A \ln^2 (\tfin \HH_*)$, where $A$ monotonically decreases around $\delta \tfin \sim 1/k_{\rm K}^{\rm peak}$ between its asymptotical values: from 1 to 0.5.
-The exact variation of the function $A$ at intermediate $\delta \tfin$ requires numerical computation of \Eq{GW_spec_k0_norm} for the specific spectral shape $\zeta_{\rm K}$.
+The asymptotic behavior at the extremes of the quantity $c_s\delta\tfin R_*$ is confirmed by \Fig{Delta_0_ratio}, showing the function $\tilde \Delta_0$, compensated by the logarithmic dependence $\ln^2 (\tfin \HH_*)$, for the benchmark phase transitions of \Fig{kinetic_spectra}.
+One can appreciate that almost all curves collapse into one, apart from small deviations, which are due to the specific spectral shape of the kinetic spectra $\zetaK (k)$ around their peak $\kK^{\rm peak}$ (see~\Fig{kinetic_spectra}).
+In all the cases considered, the dependence of the GW amplitude with $\delta \tfin$ given in \Eq{GW_spec_k0_norm} can be expressed as $A \ln^2 (\tfin \HH_*)$, where $A$ monotonically decreases around $\delta \tfin \sim (\cs \kK^{\rm peak})^{-1}$ between its asymptotic values, i.e., from 1 to 0.5, as it can be derived approximately from \Eqss{eq:tildeDelta0approx}{Delta0_limit1}.
+The exact variation of the function $A$ at intermediate $\delta \tfin$ requires numerical computation of \Eq{tilde_Delta0} for the specific spectral shape $\zetaK$.
 However, we show in \Fig{Delta_0_ratio} that the empirical fit

 gives an accurate estimate for the evaluated phase transitions.